Akshaykumar05/DevOps/README.md

 * Microservices & 3-Tier structure

 ## Linux
+### Why Linux is importing to learn for DevOps
+* Linux's open-source nature allows DevOps engineers to access and modify the source code, enabling customization and optimization to meet specific requirements.
+This flexibility is crucial for tailoring the operating system to fit the needs of different software development and deployment workflows.
 ### Some Important Commands:
 * whoami :To check current user
 * touch file_name.txt :create file